New England

 University of Maine

-The University of Maine is building a system of robust, rural-focused programs supporting small towns and rural schools across the state, and heads up the collaborative network of like-minded advocates and organizations throughout the larger New England region consisting of New Hampshire, Vermont, Massachusetts, Connecticut, and Rhode Island.
+The University of Maine is building a system of robust, rural-focused programs supporting small towns and rural schools across the state, and heads up the collaborative network of like-minded advocates and organizations throughout the larger New England region.
 Catharine Biddle, Associate Professor of Educational Leadership at UMaine, serves as the New England hub contact.

 As Maine's flagship public university, The University of Maine (UMaine) has a statewide mission of teaching, research and economic development, and community service, and is the state's public research university.
 The New England Region has long been an exemplar of school-community engagement, excellent rural educators, and place-based education.
-UMaine recently received Catalyst Initiative Grant funding for a Rural Teacher Corp, which will continue to enrich their support of communities across one of America’s most rural states.
+UMaine received Catalyst Initiative Grant funding for a Rural Teacher Corps, which continues to enrich their support of communities across one of America’s most rural states.

 UMaine has diverse pathways for supporting rural schools and communities, including: